-*exception - if a new team finishes first, their baseline will be established at the next tournament, or receive a 100 at a ranking tournament
+*exception - if a new team finishes first, their baseline will be established at the next tournament.

-Tournaments before the Region's first Bid tournament will not be used in ranking.
+Tournaments before the Region's first Bid tournament will not be used in Index.

 Teams playing up will be awarded based only on the points that the 'play-up' teams brought.

 In the rare case none of the teams playing up brought any points, none will be awarded and that tournament will not be counted for those teams.

 Exception from play-up logic is 11's divisions where all teams are handled the same.